Introduction to Raid 5

 - The storage shown and used is the same in Raid 5.
 As it does not hide the space to be used.
 Storage is optimized and evenly placed with all the disks.

-- The entire operating system can be installed in Raid 5.
+- The entire operating system can be installed.
 This helps the working of the configuration smoother.
-Raid 5 is more of software-based and this helps in the smooth working of the applications.
+It is more of software-based and this helps in the smooth working of the applications.

 - It is cost-effective and there is no downtime or waiting time for the application.